awsdocs/amazon-dynamodb-developer-guide/doc_source/encryption.tutorial.md

 ## Updating an Encryption Key<a name="encryption.tutorial-update"></a>

-You can also use the DynamoDB console or the AWS CLI to update the encryption keys of an existing table between an AWS owned CMK, AWS managed CMK, and customer managed CMK at any time\.
+You can also use the DynamoDB console or the AWS CLI to update the encryption keys of an existing table between an AWS owned key, AWS managed key, and customer managed key at any time\.

 ### Updating an Encryption Key \(Console\)<a name="encryption.tutorial-update-console"></a>